grimme-lab/xtb_docs/source/xcontrol.rst

 determined radius is about 5.6 Å, which should be large enough to contain a molecule of its size.
-At first it might be surprising to find that the confining energy is about 84 kcal/mol, but there is a subtle problem we did not account for in the first place: the aufpunkt of the spherical logfermi-potential is set at the origin (0,0,0) and the center of mass of the caffeine molecule is about 4.4 Å away from it, so our molecule is half stuck into the wall we just created.
+At first it might be surprising to find that the confining energy is about +84 kcal/mol, but there is a subtle problem we did not account for in the first place: the aufpunkt of the spherical logfermi-potential is set at the origin (0,0,0) and the center of mass of the caffeine molecule is about 4.4 Å away from it, so our molecule is stuck halfway in the wall we just created.

 .. figure:: ../figures/confining_misplaced.png